aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-snacks-rtk/README.md

 <details style="padding-left: 2em">
   <summary>More about viewing products</summary>

-In the `Products.jsx`, the component imports and uses the data that is coming from another module called `products.js`.
+In the `Products.tsx`, the component imports and uses the data that is coming from another module called `products.ts`.
+We want to instead get the product data from global state.

-1. Import `useSelector` and select `products` from global state.
+1. Import `useAppSelector` and select `products` from global state.
 2. Remove the import that uses the sample data.

 You should expect no changes in the UI, however, the current component is connected and aware of any changes that happens to global state.